For further inquiries, feel free to contact us at: firstname.lastname@example.org

 • If you successfully submit your posting, a "Success!" message will appear on your screen.

-• Log into your FPF account, click "My Account," then "View My Postings."
+Log into your FPF account, click "My Account," then "View My Postings."
+From there:

 • You can edit or delete your posting if it is not yet set for publication.

 • Once a posting has been published (sent via email to FPF members) it’s not possible to change or delete it.
-However, you can also choose to "close" the posting in the FPF archive, to alert those searching.
+However, you can click to "close this posting in archive," to alert those searching.

 • If you’re unable to log in: